NASA’s STAR Program

 Learn to Design Biology Experiments for Space

-Spaceflight Technologies, Application and Research (STAR) is a virtual NASA program for space biosciences training.
+Spaceflight Technology, Applications and Research (STAR) is a virtual NASA program for space biosciences training.
 The annual course targets principal investigators (PIs), senior research scientists, and postdoctoral scholars and aims to facilitate their entry to space biology and preparation for conducting spaceflight experiments using NASA and commercial platforms.

-- To train principal investigators, researchers and postdoctoral scholars in space biosciences, exposing them to spaceflight hardware and opportunities and educating them on the principles of conducting flight experiments.
+- Train principal investigators, researchers and postdoctoral scholars in space biosciences, exposing them to spaceflight hardware and opportunities and educating them on the principles of conducting flight experiments.

 - Support collaborations between new and experienced space biology researchers.